 It shocks me how many times I see people out for a walk or hike with nothing but the clothes they are wearing and no consideration of Water and Hydration.
 Sure when you are walking around the suburbs you don’t have to be too concerned about carrying water, snacks and basic medical supplies but when you venture into the bush even for as little as for a leisurely stroll you need to be prepared to come back alive.

 That may sound a bit dramatic but I have read countless stories about people becoming lost and coming close to or meeting their demise on short walks into the great unknown.

-Don’t plan to start a hike that takes you more than a kilometre from the trail head without a bottle of water along.
-You should have at least one litre with you and consume 250ml every time you need a drink; that will hydrate you bodies vital organs and your brain.
+I recommend not starting a hike that takes you more than a kilometre from the trail head without a bottle of water along.
+It’s recommended you have at least one litre with you and try to consume 250ml every time you need a drink; that will hydrate you bodies vital organs and your brain.

 The adult human body is about 60 percent water, and even light exercise can deplete that percentage.
 You are already 2-3% dehydrated when thirsty – it is a symptom not a sign.
 Our bodies do not make water – you need a water supply and electrolytes.
 If you are hiking, you are losing moisture through perspiration, respiration and urination and you need to replace it or you will become dehydrated.